ComScore

 • Cast: Cristin Milioti, Billy Magnussen, Ray Romano

 Made for Love follows a young woman who tries to run away from her controlling and abusive husband.
 During her journey, she learns that he’s been following her every move with a tracking device that he planted in her brain.
-This captivating series has plenty to say about modern technology, privacy and relationships.
+This captivating series, which ran for two seasons, has plenty to say about modern technology, privacy and relationships.
+Severance fans will also be happy to know that it touches on free will and memory erasure.

 10. Upload